 Soft sheep’s cheese is a rarity in the UK.
 Lou Perac is a fairly common brand in France and I flippin’ LOVE the Perail.
 My husband doesn’t speak French so I didn’t want to make him struggle with trying to say too much at the deli counter, but that really is the best place to find Gouda affine (vintage).
 The F and B mentioned in my text are our children, by the way.
-My husband is a little proud that F has inherited his family’s love of cheese.
-I am a little proud that B has inherited my boundless capacity for pancakes.
+My husband is a little proud that Fizz has inherited his family’s love of cheese.
+I am a little proud that Belle has inherited my boundless capacity for pancakes.

 Clafoutis or Far Breton?